aws-samples/awsome-distributed-training/3.test_cases/13.SM-dataparallel-deepspeed/README.md

 Training done!
 ```
 ## 4. Known Issues
-When using SMDDP in your own conda environment, you may encounter the following error after importing SMDDP in your training script: ``version `GLIBCXX_3.4.30' not found``
+Ensure that you are installing PyTorch via conda before pip installing SMDDP (i.e. install PyTorch through `conda install` before installing SMDDP in your environment).
+Additionally, we suggest to use [Mamba](https://github.com/mamba-org/mamba) as your package manager rather than Miniconda or Anaconda.
+Mamba is a drop-in replacement for conda with improvements in dependency resolution.

-If this occurs, firstly ensure that you are installing PyTorch via conda before pip installing SMDDP (i.e. install PyTorch through `conda install` before installing SMDDP in your environment).
-If this still does not resolve the error, please use [Mamba](https://github.com/mamba-org/mamba) as your package manager rather than Miniconda or Anaconda.
-Mamba is a drop-in replacement for conda with improvements in dependency resolution, and creating an environment with Mamba is known to resolve this issue.
+Not following these suggestions may result in the following error after importing SMDDP in your training script: ``version `GLIBCXX_3.4.30' not found``